-- b.
+b.
 Defense to Action to Collect Rent.
-Failure of a landlord to comply with any of the provisions of this chapter shall provide the tenant with a defense in any legal action brought by the landlord to collect rent. - c.
+Failure of a landlord to comply with any of the provisions of this chapter shall provide the tenant with a defense in any legal action brought by the landlord to collect rent.

+c.
 Injunctive Relief.
-A tenant may seek injunctive relief on his or her own behalf and on behalf of other affected tenants to enjoin the landlord's violation of this chapter. - d.
+A tenant may seek injunctive relief on his or her own behalf and on behalf of other affected tenants to enjoin the landlord's violation of this chapter.

+d.
 Remedies Are Nonexclusive.
-Remedies provided in this section are in addition to any other existing legal remedies and are not intended to be exclusive. - Section 5.
+Remedies provided in this section are in addition to any other existing legal remedies and are not intended to be exclusive.

+SEC.
+43.7.
+Other remedies.

+a.
+Any person who violates Section 43.3, 43.4 or 43.5 of this article shall be guilty of an infraction, punishable by:

+(i) A fine not exceeding \$100 for a first violation.

+(ii) A fine not exceeding \$200 for a second violation of this article within one year.

+(iii) A fine not exceeding \$500 for each additional violation of this article within one year.

+b.
+The remedies provided in this section are cumulative and in addition to any other remedies available at law or in equity.
+In addition to other remedies provided by this article or by other law, any violation of this article may be remedied by an enforcement action brought by the city, including, but not limited to, administrative or traditional nuisance abatement proceedings, civil or criminal code enforcement proceedings and suits for injunctive release."

+Section 2.
 Nonwaiver.
-Any waiver or purported waiver by a tenant of rights under this chapter prior to the time when such rights may be exercised, except a rejection of a one-year lease offered in accordance with Section 3, shall be void as contrary to public policy. - Section 6.
-Authority.
-This ordinance is enacted pursuant to the City of Mountain View's general police powers, Article 514 of the Charter of the City of Mountain View, Article XI of the California Constitution, and Government Code Section 36937. - Section 7.
+Any waiver or purported waiver by a tenant of rights under this chapter prior to the time when such rights may be exercised, except a rejection of a one-year lease offered in accordance with Section 3, shall be void as contrary to public policy.

+Section 3.
+Pursuant to Section 522 of the Mountain View City Charter, it is ordered that copies of the foregoing proposed ordinance be posted at least two days prior to its adoption in three prominent places in the City and that a single publication be made to the official newspaper of the City of a notice setting forth the title of the ordinance, the date of its introduction, and a list of the places where copies of the proposed ordinance are posted.

+Section 4.
 CEQA.
-The City Council hereby finds and determines that this ordinance is not subject to the requirements of the California Environmental Quality Act (CEQA) pursuant to CEQA Guideline 15183 (Action Consistent with General Plan and Zoning); Section 15378 (No Project); and Section 15061(b)(3) (No Significant Environmental Impact). - Section 8.
+The City Council hereby finds and determines that this ordinance is not subject to the requirements of the California Environmental Quality Act (CEQA) pursuant to CEQA Guideline 15183 (Action Consistent with General Plan and Zoning); Section 15378 (No Project); and Section 15061(b)(3) (No Significant Environmental Impact).

+Section 5.
 Severability.
 If any section, subsection, sentence, clause, or phrase of this urgency ordinance is for any reason held by a court of competent jurisdiction to be invalid, such decision shall not affect the validity of the remaining portions of this urgency ordinance.
-The City Council declares that it would have adopted this urgency ordinance and each section, subsection, sentence, clause, and phrase thereof, irrespective of the fact that any one or more section, subsection, sentence, clause, or phrase be declared invalid. - Section 9.
+The City Council declares that it would have adopted this urgency ordinance and each section, subsection, sentence, clause, and phrase thereof, irrespective of the fact that any one or more section, subsection, sentence, clause, or phrase be declared invalid.

+Section 6.
 Effective Date.
-All rental increases on or after the date of final passage and adoption of this urgency ordinance shall be subject to this urgency ordinance.
-This urgency ordinance becomes effective immediately upon its adoption at a first reading by a 5-of-7 vote of the City Council.

-Section 10: Publication.
-The City Clerk shall publish this urgency ordinance in a newspaper of general circulation once within 15 days after its adoption.
+The provisions of this ordinance shall be effective 30 days from and after the date of its adoption.

-JLQ/7/ORD 010-10-27-15o-E
+JLQ/7/ORD 010-12-08-150-E